placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `cosmosDbDefinition`

- Cosmos DB account configuration for the GenAI app (used when Cosmos DB is deployed).
+Cosmos DB account configuration for the GenAI app.
+Required if deployGenAiAppBackingServices is true, deployToggles.cosmosDb is true, and resourceIds.dbAccountResourceId is empty.

 - Required: No
 - Type: object